Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 } // namespace sdbus

-// Implementing type traits for std::list, and since we map it to D-Bus array,
+// Implementing type traits for std::list -- we re-use by inheriting
-// we can re-use std::vector type traits because it's the same stuff. template <typename _Element, typename _Allocator>
+// from type traits already provided by sdbus-c++ for D-Bus arrays template <typename _Element, typename _Allocator>
 struct sdbus::signature_of<std::list<_Element, _Allocator>>
-        : sdbus::signature_of<std::vector<_Element, _Allocator>>
+    : sdbus::signature_of<std::vector<_Element>>
 {};
 ```

 Then we can simply use `std::list`s, serialize/deserialize them in a D-Bus message, in D-Bus method calls or return values... and they will be simply transmitted as D-Bus arrays.

+Similarly, say we have our own `lockfree_map` which we would like to use natively with sdbus-c++ as a C++ type for D-Bus dictionary -- we can copy or build on top of `std::map` specializations.

 As another example, say we have our custom type `my::Struct` which we'd like to use as a D-Bus structure representation (sdbus-c++ provides `sdbus::Struct` type for that, but we don't want to use it because using our custom type directly is more convenient).
 Again, we have to provide type traits and message serialization/deserialization functions for our custom type.
 We build our functions and specializations on top of `sdbus::Struct`, so we don't have to copy and write a lot of boiler-plate.
 Serialization/deserialization functions can be placed in the same namespace as our custom type, and will be found thanks to the ADR lookup.
 The `signature_of` specialization must always be in either `sdbus` namespace or in a global namespace: